Home > Meditation > Free Meditation Support > Meditation Articles > The Power of Devotional Chanting

 By Savitri Simpson

 Devotional chanting can take your negative energy and turn it right around into positive energy — toward, rather than away from God.
-Ten years ago, I decided that Ananda was the place of all places where I truly wanted to live.
-But personal circumstances forced me to return to my home in Texas for a long time.
-It seemed devastating to me — very dark period in my life.
-And so I indulged in some really black moods about the unfairness of life.
+Many years ago, I decided that Ananda was the place of all places where I truly wanted to live, but personal circumstances forced me to return to my home in Texas for a long time.

-I wanted to talk to somebody about Hong-Sau or Lahiri Mahasaya or something along those lines, and there wasn’t anyone around to whom I could relate.
 My attempts at meditation weren’t going very well either.
 But I learned that by chanting I could change my black moods into joy and put myself into a space where I really wanted to upgrade my meditations.
-I didn’t have a harmonium, or even the Cosmic Chants book, but I did have a cassette player and a few tapes from Ananda — Songs of the Soul, O God Beautiful, and the Joy Singers Christmas tape.
+I didn’t have a harmonium, but I did have a cassette player and a few tapes of music from Ananda.

 Chanting for Protection